wec2019/ActualSCAN2/README.md

   - Naming the .MyApplication is important when using variables and classes from MyApplication
 - The Java files under app/src/main/java/com/scan/wilian/actualscan/ provide the main functionality of this app.

+## Implementation with full SCAN application
+This code was added to the main SCAN application.
+There were no errors when the application ran but the beacon monitoring function did not run in the background.
+Even after removing the system requirement checks, it did not run.
+We attempted to go in and out of range of the beacons but the notification never displayed.
+We did not attempt to check the logs, it could have been possible that it did detect the beacons, just that the notifications were disabled.

 ## Authors
 - Wilian Chauca
 - Juan Sigua